Rubin-unige/ros_tutorial/README.md

 ```
 - *Setting Velocities*

-The user is then asked to input the linear and angular velocities.
-The program uses error handling to ensure only valid numerical values are entered.
+After selecting a turtle, the user is asked to enter the linear and angular velocities.
+Error handling ensures only valid numeric inputs are accepted.

   1. Linear Velocity (x):<br>
-  The user is prompted to enter the linear velocity.
-If an invalid input is given, the program clears the error state and asks for a valid number.
+  The user is prompted for the linear velocity.
+If the input is invalid, the program clears the error state and asks the user to re-enter a valid value.
   ```cpp
   std::cout << "Enter the linear velocity (x): ";
   while (!(std::cin >> linear_x)) {